mk-fg/image-deduplication-tool/README.md

 There's gonna be a lot of duplicates in almost any arbitrary collection of images, it can be actually surprising how many.

-pHash lib, which is the core of the tool easily detects cropped and retouched images, same thing in different resolutions and formats.
+pHash lib, which is the core of the tool, easily detects cropped and retouched images, same thing in different resolutions and formats.

 Tool itself goes over the specified paths, calculating the hashes of all the